30

 Still keeping up?
 Great, let’s move on.

-SEO Pillar #3: Business Listings and SEO Backlinks
+SEO Pillar #3: Backlinks & Reviews

 But wait, what makes a link high or low quality?
 Aren’t they all the same?